b-meson/securitytalks/IMSICatchersForActivists.md

 ### IMSI Catchers and their capabilities

-When your phone connects to a new base station (BTS), the IMSI that uniquely identifies your phone is broadcast to the BTS.
-Because IMSIs so uniquely identify a phone, a temporary id is generated for most actual use (TMSI).
-But the first connection is what gets exploited by IMSI Catchers.
-IMSI Catchers work by broadcasting as a cell tower and tricking your phone into handing your IMSI over to it.
+When your phone connects to a new BTS for the first time, the IMSI that uniquely identifies your phone is broadcast to the BTS.
+Because IMSIs so uniquely identify a phone, a temporary id (TMSI) is generated for most actual uses.
+The first connection is what gets exploited by IMSI Catchers.
+IMSI Catchers work by broadcasting as a fake cell tower and tricking your phone into handing your IMSI over to it.
 [3] There are also two modes that Stingrays (a trademarked type of IMSI Catcher) can operate in; a passive and active mode.
 In the active mode, a phone is constantly ping'ed and tracked.
-A passive mode will just survey the area and could dump all phone records in the area into a database.
-I suspect that IMSI Catchers in passive mode are used at demonstrations.
+In an active attack, the phone will broadcast its location at its full power output which will present as very high battery drain.
+Passive attackers are much harder to detect because they may be present for weeks or months at a time (say outside of a foreign embassy).
+Passive mode are more interested in profiling information, namely phone routing information or "metadata" about who was dialing who, duration of calls etc.) A passive attacker could survey andarea and dump all phone records in an area into a database.
+I suspect that IMSI Catchers in passive mode are used at demonstrations to map social networks.
 That way the police can tell *who* might have been in the area for intelligence gathering.
-This is a cause for immediate concern.
+There also exist so called "hybrid" modes which mix these two properties.

 For 2G, IMSI Catchers (depending on the model/manufacturer) can capture your dialed numbers, _content_ of your calls / SMS, metadata, and SMS information can be intercepted and in, some models, content can be modified in real time.
 PDF pg 7 [4] For 3G and LTE, there is an additional authentication mechanism [5] so content interception isn't possible but IMSI Catching still works.
-It is also possible to "jam" 3G broadcasting to force your phone to use 2G.
+It is also possible to "jam" 3G broadcasting to force your phone to use 2G, so called downgrade attacks.
 (There are other attacks to break GSM encryption for 3G/LTE [6])

-tl;dr IMSI catchers uniquely identify *your* phone
+tl;dr IMSI catchers uniquely identify *your* phone number

 ### Symptoms of IMSI Catchers